 Constructive Criticism Pays Off

-Instead, if the feedback was given in a constructive manner, your 10-year-old self would have felt more empowered, motivated, and excited to continue working on improving their art skills.
+Instead, if the feedback was given in a constructive manner, your 10-year-old self would have felt more empowered, motivated, and excited to continue working on improving their artistic skills.

 There is a way of supporting people in their journey without crushing their souls.
-That’s called constructive criticism, and it comes in timeliness, positively and consistently.
+That’s called constructive criticism, and it comes in timeliness, positivity and consistency.

 Whether you’re receiving positive or negative feedback, there is a way of using it to your advantage.
 Face it with an open mind, reflect on the truth and absorb the lessons to grow with it.
 This is the best thing that you can do to get where you want to be.

 Tracking your progress is a key component of reaching any ambitious goal.
-At Potenic, we make sure you are on track with your personal development journey, by providing personalised reports for your goals in order to measure how far you’ve come.
+At Potenic, we make sure you are on track with your personal development journey, by providing personalised infographic reports for your goals and habits in order to measure how far you’ve come.

 You can track and reflect on whether your current habit practices are supporting your vision of reaching your goal, and with our encouragement you can stay focused and take action!
-Potenic has everything you need for the betterment journey ahead, in particular we like to give you clarity and see you grow 🙂
+Potenic has everything you need for the betterment journey ahead.